-On independent grounds, some philosophers may regard non-normative or naturalistic terms as somehow metaphysically more joint-carving than normative or non-naturalistic terms, but the intensional framework itself is simply neutral towards such naturalism.
-Accordingly, this chapter is simply neutral between naturalistic and non-naturalistic varieties of normative realism.
+On independent grounds, some philosophers may regard non-normative or naturalistic words as somehow metaphysically more joint-carving than normative or non-naturalistic words, but the intensional framework itself is simply neutral towards such metaphysically charged versions of naturalism.
+Correspondingly, this chapter takes no stance on whether the property of being torture is more joint-carving than the property of being wrong.
+But if the property of torturing children for fun just is the property of wrongly torturing children for fun, they are equally joint-carving.